cristianmercado19/ionic-oAuth-example/README.md

 ```

 ### Start
-1. Start in server mode and check
+1. Start in server mode and check (view and errors in console)
 `ionic serve`

+> REMEMBER: this kind of service (oAuth) can not be tested using `serve` mode

 2. Check the view
 ![](https://github.com/cristianmercado19/ionic-oAuth-example/blob/master/images/14%20Mobile.png)